sourcegraph/src-cli/README.md

 - `SRC_ENDPOINT`: the URL to your Sourcegraph instance (such as `https://sourcegraph.example.com`)
 - `SRC_ACCESS_TOKEN`: your Sourcegraph access token (on your Sourcegraph instance, click your user menu in the top right, then select **Settings > Access tokens** to create one)

-For convenience, you can export these environment variables in your shell profile.
+For convenience, you can add these environment variables persistently.

 ### Configuration: Mac OS / Linux